tru-ID/sim-card-auth-android/README.md

 Open the project with your Android Capable IDE.

-Create a file named `tru-id.properties` in the root directory of your project and update the configuration value to be the local tunne URL of the development server:
+Create a file `app/tru-id.properties` in your project and add configuration to identify the local tunnel URL of the development server:

 ```
 EXAMPLE_SERVER_BASE_URL="https://example.com"